fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 * Removed "densely" from the concern of enumerating all interfaces, since it only takes 4,294,967,295 packets to enumerate the entire number space.

+* Use "specifies" instead of "describes" in abstract

 # IANA Considerations {#IANA}